mackfranziska/python_workshops/README.md

 ## Agenda

-1. Intro: What is Machine Learning?
+1. What is Machine Learning?
-2. Relevant libraries: numpy, pandas and scikit-learn
+2. Intro to relevant libraries: numpy, pandas and scikit-learn
-3. Training a text classification model
+3. Building a text classification model

 ## References